Daule, Guayas

 Daule, Guayas, Ecuador is a city located in central Guayas, Ecuador, on the Daule River.
-It is the seat of Daule Canton, created November 26 of 1820.
+It is the seat of Daule Canton, created November 26, 1820.

-At the 2007 census there were 125,358 people living within canton limits, thus is one of the most important cities in the province.
-The main crop is rice.
+It is called the "rice capital of Ecuador" for its important rice production.
+In the 2022 census it had a population of 161,498 which makes it the fourteenth most populous city in the country.
+It is part of the metropolitan area of Guayaquil, because its economic, social and commercial activity is strongly linked to Guayaquil, being a dormitory city for thousands of people who move to Guayaquil by land daily.

 Every September 14 in Daule people celebrate "El Señor de Los Milagros" festival.
 That day people go to the church called El Señor de los Milagros and at night to watch fireworks.
 Daule was the name of the indigenous tribe called Daulis.

 On February 2, 2022, Pope Francis erected the new Roman Catholic Diocese of Daule.